 1. To a make the pastry in a food processor: Add the flour, salt and butter.
 Pulse until you get the texture of breadcrumbs (add the sugar at this stage if making a sweet dough).
 With the processor running, add the egg, then slowly drizzle in cold water until it forms a ball.
 You may need more or less water depending on the dough.

 2. To make the pastry by hand: Add the flour, salt and butter to a large bowl.
 Using your fingertips (or a pastry cutter) rub the butter and flour until it resembles breadcrumbs.
-Drizzle in the water and mix using a fork until the it starts to come together and holds together when pressed in your hand..
+Add the egg and drizzle in the water and mix using a fork until the it starts to come together and holds together when pressed in your hand.
 You may not need all of the water.

 3. The dough is ready when you can grab a little, press it the dough with your fingers it should hold together.
 Remove and shape into a flat round on a floured board.
 Wrap in plastic wrap and refrigerate for 30 minutes.